gaotisan/sea-of-amoebas/README.md

     - Nodes can emit multiple output events *(e1, e2, ..., em)*, enabling branching and parallel workflows.
     - Conditional events allow nodes to evaluate dynamic conditions and emit specific events based on their results, providing fine-grained control over process flows.
 3. **Modularity and Scalability:**
-    - Event emitters can be shared across multiple AmoebaSpaces, allowing interconnected workflows.
+    - Event emitters can be shared across multiple AmoebaSeas, allowing interconnected workflows.
     - Define your "*sea of Amoebas*" in modular parts, simplifying complex systems and allowing the reuse or extension of existing definitions.
 4. **Asynchronous Support:**
     - Fully compatible with both synchronous and asynchronous functions.